minqiaowang/oracle-sharded-database/custom-data-loading/custom-data-loading.md

 # Custom Data Loading

+## Introduction

 To learn more about Oracle Sharded Databases, download and deploy the system-managed SDB demo application.
 The demo application uses the SDB environment and schema you have just created to simulate the workload of an online retail store.

+Estimated Lab Time: 20 minutes.

+### Objectives

+In this lab, you will perform the following steps:
+- Setup and Configure the sharding demo application
+- Start the workload to load the demo data

+### Prerequisites

+This lab assumes you have already completed the following:
+- Sharded Database Deployment
+- Create Demo App Schema

 ## **Step 1:** Setup and Configure the Sharding Demo Application